red-isbe/isbe-contracts/docs/adrs/ADR_004-DespliegueGenesis.md

 To streamline the contract deployment process, all contracts necessary for the ISBE infrastructure will be pre-deployed.
 They need to be available from the outset (first block) so that use cases can make use of them.

-This requires to extract al deployed bytecode form contracts and the entire slot structure at last block.
+This requires to extract all deployed bytecode form contracts and the entire slot structure at last block.
 This is very challening as there is almost no standard tooling to achive this.

 ## Alternatives

-### Static slot extractio0n
+### Static slot extraction

 Vast majority of tooling performs static slot extraction.
-This require to check the order fields are created in solidity contract to generate the slot structructure.
+This requires to check the order fields are created in solidity contract to generate the slot structure.
 This method is very straightforward, however it has two severe limitations:

 - It is suitable for simple type fields (i.e uint, address, bytes32...).
-This types uses a single slot to keep field value.
-However, it cannot precalculate dinamic fields like mappings, string, bytes or dynamic arrays.
-Slot structure for those types are very complex and calculate slots by emulate EVM slot allocation is very complex
+This types use a single slot to keep field value.
+However, it cannot precalculate dynamic fields like mappings, string, bytes or dynamic arrays.
+Slot structure for those types are very complex and calculate slots by emulating EVM slot allocation is very complex
 - This process is compromised if slot structure is set manually.
-This is our case as it is required for diamind pattern.
+This is our case as it is required for diamnd pattern.

 ### Extract from Besu or Erigon